 Some dome magnifiers come with lights.
 If yours does not have built-in lights, consider getting more light to the reading area.
 The batteries will add a small amount to the magnifier’s weight.

-The Pros and Cons of Stand Magnifiers for Elderly Reading
+The Pros and Cons of Floor Stand Magnifiers for Elderly Reading

 Stand magnifiers combine many of the best advantages of the other magnifying solutions.
 Stand magnifiers are also known as floor lamp magnifiers, and desktop magnifiers.